 Generally, children who deal with attention deficit hyperactivity disorder (ADHD) are given Ritalin to treat their disorder.
 Though Ritalin has a number of good uses, especially when it comes to battling ADHD in children, the chances of abuse are very high.

 The past two decades had seen a significant rise in Ritalin abuse, especially during the 90s when the drug surged in popularity.
 If you or someone you know struggles with Ritalin abuse you should find help as soon as you can before the addiction worsens.

 As mentioned before, Ritalin is closely related to amphetamines.
 Thus, they offer similar effects of increased concentration and alertness.
 Those who require extreme focus — such as athletes and students — commonly abuse the substance.
 Due to its high potential for abuse, it has been listed as a Schedule II federally controlled substance.

 While Ritalin is abused worldwide, the United States often sees the highest instances of methylphenidate abuse.
 This can be attributed to the fact that Ritalin is highly accessible in the United States.
 Its most common use is amongst students who are prescribed the drug through legitimate medical means.

-However, many students will take the drug and sell it to other students to help them concentrate as they cram for exams.
+In the UK many students will take the drug and sell it to other students to help them concentrate as they cram for exams.
 While Ritalin is often used to boost cognitive performance, it can also be used to achieve a “high.”

 Ritalin is often the primary drug prescribed to those who have been initially diagnosed with attention-deficit/hyperactivity disorder (ADHD).
 When used to treat ADHD the effects typically lasts anywhere from 1 to 4 hours.